Advantages and Disadvantages of Different Methods for Urine Collection

 - Glucose is not normally present in the urine and its presence indicates diabetes.

 - Protein is not normally present in the urine.
 It’s presence may be due to kidney disease, inflammation in the urinary tract or infection.
 If elevated, examination of the urine for microalbumin is recommended to rule out kidney disease

 - Ketones are chemical by-products of fat metabolism.
 Ketosis is the term we use to denote excessive ketones.
 Ketosis develops in diabetes because glucose metabolism is altered due to the lack of insulin.
 When glucose cannot be used for energy, fat is burned for energy generating ketones and possibly ketosis.
-The most common causes of excessive ketones in the urine are diabetic ketoacidosis, starvation, low carbohydrate diet, high protein diet, and prolonged low blood sugar.
-Additional tests may be necessary or if the pet is showing signs of illness, we may need to hospitalise and administer immediate therapy to reduce these toxic by-products.
+The most common causes of excessive ketones in the urine are diabetic ketoacidosis, starvation, low carbohydrate diet, high protein diet and prolonged low blood sugar.
+Additional tests may be necessary or, if the pet is showing signs of illness, we may need to hospitalize and administer immediate therapy to reduce these toxic by-products.

 - Bilirubin is a pigment that comes from the breakdown of haemoglobin in red blood cells.
 This pigment is then passed through the liver and becomes a part of the bile.
-Excessive production of this pigment may occur if the pet has haemolytic anaemia (a condition where red blood cells are being destroyed) or liver disease.
+Excessive production of this pigment may occur if the pet has haemolytic anemia (a condition where red blood cells are being destroyed) or liver disease.
 Further testing may be necessary to determine the cause of condition.

 - Urobilogen is a colorless compound formed in the intestines by the reduction of bilirubin.
 Small amounts of bilirubin produced in the body by the breakdown of haemoglobin are excreted in the urine as urobilinogen.
 Increased amounts of urobilinogen in the urine indicate an excessive amount of bilirubin in the blood, which can mean disease and/or problems exist with the internal organs and further testing is recommended.